jaanga/jaanga.github.io/documents/jaanga-practice-notes/hyper-productive-organizations.md

 The average endeavor in 2013 uses email, transfers documents electronically and may even share a calendar.

-A fully-performing in terms of technology endeavor runs circles around the average endeavor in terms of speed, productivity and quality.
+A fully-performing in terms of technology endeavor runs circles around the average endeavor in terms of speed. manpower and quality.

 Trying to explain to one of the types the vagaries of the other type is beyond my skill set.